maxschuster/Vaadin-FamFamFlags/README.md

 # FamFamFlags Add-on for Vaadin 7

-FamFamFlags is an icon resource collection add-on for Vaadin 7.
+FamFamFlags is an icon resource collection add-on for Vaadin 8 and Vaadin 7.

 ## Online demo